Cherokee Nation to buy ranch where Will Rogers was born

 The museum shows what life was like on a late 19th-century ranch in what was known as Indian Territory and provides details on Rogers’ Cherokee lineage.

 Rogers, one of the highest-paid Hollywood stars in the 1920s and 30s, was born at the ranch in Oolagah near Oolagah Lake in 1879.
-He also became of the most widely read newspaper columnists in the U.S.
+He also became one of the most widely read newspaper columnists in the U.S.

 “He was one of the most influential people of the 20th century,” Hoskin said, “and his impact is still with us today.”